 Financial management of UCITS or AIFs shall fulfil the conditions defined in Article 313-77 and 318-58 of the AMF General Regulation, depending on the case.

-In particular, it may not be delegated to a person authorised to manage investment funds by a public authority or which has been delegated by a public authority.
+In particular, it may only be delegated to a person authorised for asset management, which includes any person authorised to manage collective investments by a public authority or provide portfolio management services for third parties.